-Artist Michelle Baharier is creating digital art work inspired by our experience of bus journeys.
-The work of art are also inspired by the poem “Routemaster race” written by wheelchair user David Morris.
-He was unable to access the buses until access become a legal requirement.
+Artist Michelle Baharier is creating digital art work inspired by our experience of bus journeys and wheelchair user David Morris’s poem Routemaster race.
+Morris was unable to access the buses until access become a legal requirement.